AFM-SPM/TopoStats/docs/usage.md

 |-- [4.0K Nov 15 14:06]  output/Processed
 ```

-...where there is one `Processe` directory at the sub-directory level that each image was found.
+...where there is one `Processed` directory at the sub-directory level that each image was found.

 **NB** If you want `Processed` directories to sit within the directories that images are found then simply set the `output_dir`
 to the same value as `base_dir`.